 That’s all I could cry out in my desperation as I could barely catch my breath while pressing my forehead to the wall of our shower one late summer evening after hearing the news of a friend’s pregnancy.

-Infertility is so hard and after nearly six years of crying and begging and pleading, sometimes you just can’t cry or beg or plead anymore.
-You somehow come to terms with your circumstances and you go about your day with the hope and faith that things will soon change.
+Infertility is hard, and after years of crying, begging, and pleading, sometimes you just can’t cry or beg or plead anymore.
+You somehow come to terms with your circumstances, and you go about your day with the hope that things will soon change.
 But the passionate pleading you do while on your knees praying for a miracle?
 The bargaining you shamelessly do with God?
 The promises you vow to keep if He answers “just this one time”?
 And the tears you shed with each reminder of your failed plans and unfulfilled desires?
 They aren’t the same as they once were.
 They aren’t as intense.
-Not after six years.
 And it’s because you have somehow become numb.